Frequently Asked Questions

 If plaque is not removed it can lead to gum disease, a cavity or cavities.
 Plaque bacteria on the tooth surface continually attract bacteria and create an unhealthy environment of a diverse population of bacteria and their by-products.
 Plaque bacteria react with sugars and starches to create acid which attacks the tooth enamel.
 Weakening the tooth enamel is the start of tooth decay and creates cavities.

 Only dentists can offer teeth whitening using peroxide.
 Teeth whitening are perfectly safe when carried out by a dentist.
-Based on a thorough examination of your mouth, and knowledge of your oral health, Vard Dental will discuss your whitening options.
+Based on a thorough examination of your mouth, and knowledge of your oral health, Vard Dental will discuss your whitening options and the results that you can expect to achieve.

 It is generally accepted, within the dental industry, that the most effective and predictable teeth whitening results for surface stains are achieved by using the tray system.
 If your stains are more internal to the tooth making them more likely to be difficult to treat, we will advise you.